 Are there specialist teachers in the Primary School?

 Yes.
-K-4 have specialist teachers for Languages (Japanese), Library, Music and Physical Education.
-Years 5 & 6 have other specialist classes/teachers introduced over the two years.
+In 2020 K-6 have specialist teachers for Science and Technology, Library, Music and Physical Education.
+Years 5 & 6 have additional specialist classes/teachers in Visual Arts and Drama.

 Does the College teach languages other than English?